python-gino/gino/docs/adv_topics.rst

 Sanic Support
 -------------

-To integrate with Sanic_, a few configurations needs to be set in ``app.config`` (with default value though):
+To integrate with Sanic, a few configurations needs to be set in ``app.config`` (with default value though):

 - DB_HOST: if not set, ``localhost``